Whitehaven 'formerly dismiss' Dion Aiye after guilty sexual assault plea

-Whitehaven have confirmed that they have ‘formerly dismissed’ ex-captain Dion Aiye after he pleaded guilty to sexual assault charges in court on Monday.
+Whitehaven have confirmed that they have ‘formally dismissed’ ex-captain Dion Aiye after he pleaded guilty to sexual assault charges in court on Monday.

 Aiye was convicted of assaulting and harassing his ex-partner earlier this year, receiving an 18-month community order with 20 rehabilitation activity requirement days and 240 hours of unpaid work having pleaded guilty to charges of assault by beating and harassment on that occasion.